-How the Department of Energy is Developing the Next Generation of Cybersecurity Experts - Ep.
-14
+How the Department of Energy is Developing is the Next Generation of Cybersecurity Experts - E014

 Recently, the Department of Energy hosted its annual CyberForce National Competition.
 Of the 66 selected teams to compete, the University of Central Florida’s Collegiate Cyber Defense Team won the national competition, which challenges teams across the country to build a robust corporate network that can withstand attacks to steal data, deface websites, or wipe out critical systems.
 The team’s captain, Austin Sturm, joins the podcast this week to discuss their winning strategy and cybersecurity from a generational perspective.

 Learn more about the Department of Energy’s CyberForce Competition.